Is the difference between deep hedging and delta hedging a statistical arbitrage?: Market model for hedging

 \section{Market model for hedging}

-This paper considers dynamic hedging strategies for European call options, which involve the construction of a self-financing hedging portfolio composed of the underlying asset $S$ and a cash account.
+This paper considers dynamic risk management strategies for European call options, which involve the construction of a self-financing portfolio composed of the underlying asset and a cash account.
 The portfolio is rebalanced daily to optimally offset the net risk exposure at the option maturity, denoted as $T$ days.
 The time-$t$ underlying asset price is $S_t$.
-The hedging strategy is represented by the predictable process $\delta=\{\delta_{t}\}_{t=1}^{T}$, where $\delta_{t}$ is the number of underlying asset shares held during the interval $(t-1, t]$.
+The trading strategy is represented by the predictable process $\delta=\{\delta_{t}\}_{t=1}^{T}$, where $\delta_{t}$ is the number of underlying asset shares held during the interval $(t-1, t]$.
 The time-$t$ discounted gain made by the hedging portfolio is $G_{t}^{\delta}=\sum_{k=1}^{t}\delta_{k}(\beta^{k}S_{k}\mbox{e}^{q\Lambda}-\beta^{k-1}S_{k-1})$ with $\beta=\mbox{e}^{-r\Lambda}$, where $r$ is the annualized continuously compounded risk-free rate, $q$ is the annualized underlying asset dividend yield, and the period length is $\Lambda=\frac{1}{252}$ years.
-The time-$t$ self-financing hedging portfolio value is
+The time-$t$ self-financing portfolio value is

 where $V_{0}$ is the initial portfolio value that we set to the option price.

 The hedging problem is a sequential decision problem where the holder of a short position in a call option seeks for the best sequence of actions $\delta$ that minimizes the risk associated with the hedging error